opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 ## 5 `AgentRunner` Usage

-The <ins>SpecialAgent</ins> uses the JUnit Runner API to implement a lightweight test methodology that can be easily applied to modules that implement instrumentation for 3rd-party plugins.
+The <ins>SpecialAgent</ins> uses the JUnit Runner API to implement a lightweight test methodology that can be easily applied to modules that implement instrumentation for 3rd-party libraries.
 This runner is named `AgentRunner`, and allows developers to implement tests using vanilla JUnit patterns, transparently providing the following behavior:

 1. Launch the test in a process simulating the `-javaagent` vm argument that points to the <ins>SpecialAgent</ins> (in order to test auto-instrumentation functionality).
 1. Elevate the test code to be executed from a custom class loader that is disconnected from the system class loader (in order to test bytecode injection into an isolated class loader that cannot resolve classes on the system classpath).